Svetoslav99/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - [ ] console logs system information
 - [ ] creates a file named data and append numbers

 #### Q28.
-How do you start a Node application, if the entry file is indexjs?
+How do you start a Node application, if the entry file is index.js?

 - [ ] nodemon start
 - [ ] start index.js